 Selling Your Property Through An iBuyer

-As a property owner, you need to know how an iBuyer compares to a local home buyer in Wilmington, [markey_city] when you decide it’s time to sell your property.
+As a property owner, you need to know how an iBuyer compares to a local home buyer in Eastern, [markey_city] when you decide it’s time to sell your property.

 Through an iBuyers platform, property owners can request an offer from the company.
 The owner fills out information about the property and will disclose any known issues or recent upgrades.
 If the property meets the company’s initial criteria, the platform then runs an evaluation on the subject property.
 The iBuyer will typically provide a cash offer within 24 – 48 hours of the request.
 After the owner accepts the offer, the iBuyer will usually send out an inspector to verify the status of the property.
 If any repairs need to be made, they will either request the seller to fix them or deduct the repair cost from the offer.
 When the repairs are settled, the owner then picks the close date.